 Peugeot e-2008 electric motor, drive & performance

 The e-2008 is fit for purpose; the smooth electric drive makes it effortless to drive

 |0-62mph||Top speed||Driven wheels||Power|

 The Peugeot e-2008 is perfectly inoffensive to drive, with light but predictable steering and enough gusto to make it feel punchy from a standstill.
 But the e-2008 has myriad talents, with that quiet electric powertrain translating into strong refinement, even on the motorway.
 The motor does run out of puff at the top end, but you never feel like you’re holding up slower-moving traffic.

 The ride is pretty good, too.
 We had concerns about the 18-inch alloys (standard on GT Premium cars) when we first drove the car in Europe, but on UK roads the wheel and damping combination appears to offer enough cushion to absorb all but the worst lumps and bumps.
 You’ll still need to be careful not to hit a pothole mid-corner, as this can unsettle the car enough to have the traction-control light flashing.

 Peugeot e-2008 0-62mph, top speed and acceleration

-Peugeot has only released an estimated 0-62mph time of nine seconds for the e-2008 so far, while top speed is capped at 93mph to preserve battery life.
+Peugeot claims a 0-62mph time of nine seconds for the e-2008, while top speed is capped at 93mph to preserve range.
 On the road, the Peugeot is uninspiring but perfectly adequate to drive.
 There are various drive modes on offer, including a Sport mode that noticeably sharpens up throttle response and steering weight, while Eco will eke out a few extra miles but can make the throttle feel a little too unresponsive.
 The default Normal mode strikes the happy balance you want, and makes the Peugeot a pleasant car to drive.